jslorrma/keyrings.artifacts/README.md

 ## Kudos

 Special thanks to [tomporaer](https://github.com/temporaer) and [javuc1](https://github.com/javuc1) for their [PR](https://github.com/microsoft/artifacts-keyring/pull/56) in Microsoft's `artifacts-keyring` repository.
 This package was heavily inspired by their PR and their idea of a plain Python version.
+Since the PR has not been merged since February 2023, it seems unlikely that it will be merged, which led to the decision to create this package.

 ## How It Works